 5 Broad Categories of Websites

-A website usually falls under one of the following categories based on their technical nature.
+A website usually falls under one of the following categories based on its technical nature.

 1. Static Brochure Websites: